HalfdeadBone/sr-sync/README.md

     - [ ] `ClientConfig` changes name to `JobConfig`, and move `hostname`,`user`, `key`, `pwd`, `passwordReq` `paths` to new `targets: list[TargetSync()]`.
 Each target happens after another in order. `mirrorRemote` will be default in `TargetSync`, but the one in `paths:[SyncType]` will be dominant
     - [ ] Scheduler

-## Notice
-LOCAL MIRROR to REMOTE SOURCE is broken.

 ## Installation
 Download and create `virtualenv` with name `venv` and enter it with `source`